 You can only register one SAML IDP, or one federation of IDPs, for your portal.

 - Choose if your users will be able to join the organization Automatically or Upon invitation from an administrator.
 Selecting the first option enables users to sign in to the organization with their SAML login without any intervention from an administrator.
 Their account is registered with the organization automatically the first time they sign in.
-The second option requires the administrator to register the necessary accounts with the organization using a command line utility or sample Python script.
+The second option requires the administrator to register the necessary accounts with the organization using a command line utility.
 Once the accounts have been registered, users will be able to sign in to the organization.

 It's recommended that you designate at least one SAML account as an administrator of your portal and demote or delete the initial administrator account.
 It is also recommended you disable the Create an account button in the portal website so people cannot create their own accounts.
 For full instructions, see Configuring a SAML-compliant identity provider with your portal.